Financial Aid Policies

 • Federal Direct Parent PLUS loan,

-• Federal Supplemental Educational Opportunity Grant, and
+• Federal Supplemental Educational Opportunity Grant.

 The college must return the lesser of